-Natchez showed me what I was missing and I fell in love with this charming small southern town.
-This article includes my recommendations for things to do in Natchez in one day, as well as some suggestions for what I would have done if I had more time there.
+Natchez showed me what I was missing, and I fell in love with this charming small southern town.
+This article includes my recommendations for things to do in Natchez in one day and some suggestions for what I would have done if I had more time there.

 Start at the Natchez Visitor’s Center

 The best place to start a tour of Natchez is at the Visitor’s Center.
 The people there are *amazing!* They are helpful, knowledgeable, and really incredibly nice.